mecid/mecid.github.io/_posts/2023-07-25-mastering-charts-in-swiftui-scrolling.md

 The value-aligned behavior is an instance of the *ValueAlignedChartScrollTargetBehavior* type conforming to the *ChartScrollTargetBehavior* protocol.
 You can build your own behaviors by defining a type conforming to the *ChartScrollTargetBehavior* protocol.

+> To learn more about *ChartScrollTargetBehavior* protocol and building custom target behaviors, take a look at my ["Mastering ScrollView in SwiftUI.
+Target Behavior"](/2023/06/20/mastering-scrollview-in-swiftui-target-behavior/) post.